GoHenry Review 2023: A Debit Card for Kids that Encourages Financial Health

 - Spending controls

-Nimbl is marginally cheaper than Gohenry at £2.49/month but still offers a 1-month free trial.
+- Nimbl is marginally cheaper than GoHenry at £2.49/month and offers a 1-month free trial.

-Yes, Gohenry can be used anywhere that except Visa at no extra cost.
+Yes, GoHenry can be used anywhere where Visa is accepted at no extra cost.

 However, be wary of foreign ATMs that charge small fees.